voku/Arrayy/README.md

 use Arrayy\StaticArrayy as A;

 // Translates to Arrayy::create(['fòô', 'bàř'])->reverse();
-// Returns a Arrayy object with the array A::reverse(['fòô', 'bàř']);
+// Returns an Arrayy object with the array A::reverse(['fòô', 'bàř']);
 ```